Child Support Basics

 In a public assistance case, the county reviews the file every 3 years to check if the proper amount of child support is being paid.
 In a non-public assistance case, the county reviews the file every 3 years but only if you ask them to.
 They have 15 days after you ask for the review, and only have to do it once every 3 years.
 If the county decides more or less money should be paid for child support, they have 180 days, about half a year, to make the adjustment.

 It is important to remember that the child support office (including the County Attorney's office) is not your attorney.
 The job of the child support office is to get child support for children.
 The child support office will help both parents — the one getting and the one paying the child support.
 If you feel that you need an attorney to help you with your side only, you should get one.
-There is a list of Legal Services offices in the back of this book.
+Start with your local legal aid office.

 If you disagree with how the child support office handled the money or see a mistake, you can ask the child support worker (in writing) to review this.
 Make your request for review within 45 days.
 If you are still unhappy with the decision, you may ask the Minnesota Department of Human Services Office of Child Support Enforcement to review the decision, but you must make this request within 30 days.
 You may want to see if an attorney can help you.
-There is a list of legal services offices in the back of this book.
+Contact your local legal aid office.

-Your child support officer has certain obligations to you, and it is important to understand exactly what these are.
-The services that should be given to you and time lines for them can be found on pages 16 – 18 under "County Child Support Services.”
-You should carefully read these pages so you know exactly what to expect from the county.
+Your child support officer has certain obligations, and it is important to understand exactly what these are.
+You should carefully read the section called "County Child Support Services” so you know exactly what to expect from the county.

-- help you with custody or parenting time (visitation) issues
+• help you with custody or parenting time issues

-- change your order without getting a court order
+• change a child support order without getting a court order

 Minnesota has a special way to handle child support.
 It is called the "expedited child support process."
 This process is supposed to be easy to use and should result in timely and consistent child support orders.